 The fine print

-All successful applicants will have a unique experience as part of The Next Chapter.
+All successful applicants have a unique experience as part of The Next Chapter.
 We recognise that no two writers have the same needs or same priorities.
-Our expectations, and all requirements on the part of the participants, will be mutually agreed on the basis of individual capacities.
+Our expectations, and all requirements on the part of the participants, are mutually agreed on the basis of individual capacities.

-All information shared in the application process will be kept private and is only to be shared internally between The Next Chapter assessors.
+All information shared in the application process is kept private and will only be shared internally with The Next Chapter assessors.
 Any data shared with stakeholders will remain anonymous.

-At all stages, mentors and other support people for writers will be selected on the basis of individual fit.
+At all stages, mentors and other support people for recipients are selected on the basis of individual fit.
 The point of this scheme is to support you in developing your own confidence in your work, voice and identity as a writer.
 Your writing is yours.
 You own it.
 Personal history or writing of a personal or delicate nature will be handled with respect and sensitivity.

 The broad aims of the scheme are to ensure that each participant:

-Participates in the ‘industry mentor’ relationship, including being open to criticism and constructive feedback;
+- Participates in a 12-month mentorship, including being open to criticism and constructive feedback from their mentor;

 Note: travel and publicity commitments are not compulsory requirements of The Next Chapter participants if personal circumstances preclude such activities.

-The Next Chapter writers’ scheme is offered to writers to help develop a specific piece of work during a 12-month period engaged by the Wheeler Centre.
+The Next Chapter writers’ scheme is offered to help writers develop a specific piece of work during a 12-month period engaged by the Wheeler Centre.